Call us now

 Elder Law - An Overview

 As the baby boomer generation gets older, aging Americans and their families increasingly encounter legal and practical concerns in caring for elderly loved ones.
 An attorney experienced in elder law matters can assist clients in planning for the future through powers of attorney and advance directives to ensure that proper medical treatment is provided.
-An attorney also can advise on long-term care insurance or other funding options that foster the most independence and security for the many elders who wish to remain in their homes.
+An attorney also advise on long-term care insurance or other funding options that foster the most independence and security for the many elders that want to remain in their homes.

 Guardianships and Conservatorships

-Powers of Attorney and Health Care Directives
+Powers of Attorney and Advance Directives for Health Care

 Planning for Long-Term Care